fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 3

-Assign a Teams channel to a call queue, use the default music on hold and enable conference mode
+Assign a Teams channel to a call queue, use the default music on hold, and enable conference mode

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -ChannelId <Channel GUID> -ChannelUserObjectId <Team Owner GUID> -UseDefaultMusicOnHold $true -ConferenceMode $true
 ````
-*Note: The above example does not contain the minimum number of parameters required to create a new call queue.*
+*Note: This example doesn't contain the minimum number of parameters required to create a new call queue.*

 To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following example: